Gourds, Greenhouse Gas, and a Honda Accord’s Worth of Scraps

 Photo by Jess Frost

-The bins are alive this time of year, humming with quiet chaos.
+As gardening season winds down, the bins are busy this time of year humming with quiet chaos.
 Inside, an entire ecosystem is hard at work, turning scraps into gold (or a very powerful soil amendment, basically the same thing).
 Microbes, worms, and fungi are breaking everything down into rich, healthy compost that will feed next season’s plants.
-It’s a living network of transformation, fueled by oxygen, moisture, and your leftovers.
-The pile heats up, breathes, and cools down again, mimicking the rhythms of nature itself.
-It’s the full circle of what we eat, how we live, and what we return to the earth.
+It’s a network of transformation, fueled by oxygen, moisture, and your leftovers.
+The pile heats up, breathes, cools down, then starts all over again.
+Nature doing the thing.
+It’s the full circle of what we eat, how we live, and what we give back to the earth.

 Photo by Jess Frost